tiby312/broccoli-project/analysis/report-legacy/src/chxx.md

 let Y be the random variable describing the number of bots colliding.
 So Y=X1+X2+X3..Xn where n is the number of pairs of bots.
 Or Y=X*(n choose 2) where n is the number of bots.
-Each of these events is independant, and identical to each other.
+Each of these events is independent, and identical to each other.
 Exploiting the linearity property of the expected value, E[Y]=E[X*(n choose 2)]=(n choose 2)*E[X]